Christopher S Rose

 I have traveled extensively in the Middle East, including Egypt, Israel, Jordan, Morocco, Oman, Saudi Arabia, Syria, Tunisia, Turkey, Uzbekistan and the West Bank.

-I have undertaken archival research in the UK, the US, and Switzerland.
+I have conducted archival research in Egypt, Switzerland, the UK, and in the US.
 I speak Egyptian Arabic, Modern Standard Arabic, and Spanish; and read French and Portuguese.

 When not nerding out in archives and contemplating the power implications of knowledge production, I enjoy food, wine, photography, and scratching cats behind the ears.